Aneityum language: Compounding

 Compounding is a key historical and modern feature of Anejom̃; it has both compound nouns and compound verbs.
 Compound nouns generally consist of a noun followed by either a noun, verb, modifier or a possessive construction, and compound verbs tend to be a combination of two verbs, although sometimes a verb is followed by a noun.
 Compounding is so prevalent, that historical linguistics use modern (as well as fossilized compounds) to trace genealogical relationships between Oceanic languages.
-Another one of the key uses of compounding in Anejom̃, is it is used to form the instrumental case.
+Another one of the key uses of compounding in Anejom̃ is that it is used to form the instrumental case.
 Examples of compounding can be seen below.